IN THIS SECTION:

 - You can give specific things to specific people, such as jewellery, business assets.

 You can have a Will that deals with only the assets which cannot be transferred to your family, or liquidated, without a Certificate of Appointment of Estate Trustee (which used to be called “probate” –see below), and a second Will for the other assets which do not require this procedure.
-This may lower the amount of Estate Administration Tax that your estate must pay.
+This may lower the amount of Estate Administration Tax (which used to be called probate fees) that your estate must pay.

 You can write a list of things you want to leave to people and attach it as a schedule to the Will.
-Beware of changes to the list later – have to re-sign the Will.
+Beware of changes to the list later – for them to be effective, you have to re-sign the Will.

-REMEMBER: If you marry, your Will is revoked.
-If you divorce, all references to your spouse are automatically deleted from your Will, but your Will is otherwise left intact.
+REMEMBER: If you marry after making your Will, your Will is revoked unless it says that you are making it intending to marry your spouse (you have to name them).
+If you divorce after making your Will, all references in your Will to your spouse are automatically deleted, but your Will is otherwise left intact.
+Your Will is read

 WHAT IS PROBATE?